 "I'm not entirely sure.
 All I know is that I think I unlocked it after killing the first noble I confronted over slavery."
 Itsuki said with a grimace.
 "I used it every time we faced nobles after that.
 It's on another level power-wise, but it left me feeling weird, almost empty afterward.
 And when I unlocked the next tier when my party was ambushed, it was like I wasn't the one in control anymore."
 It was called the Bow of Justice.
 But it couldn't possibly be that.

 It was like it was hiding its true identity from Itsuki.
 A possibility he wouldn't have honestly considered before if he'd thought this was still a game.

 "And Naofumi also has something like it unlocked?"
 Ren asked.

 Itsuki nodded.
 "We didn't arrive in time to see the main fighting.
 But I checked one of the black fires on my way over.
 It was definitely cursed flames, like the ones that were unleashed from one of the Cursed Skills I used on a Church Shadow."

 Ren grimaced.
 He'd seen plenty of those black fires running along the outer wall of the city.
 "Do you have a Cursed Series too Ren?"
 Itsuki asked.

 Ren... shook his head after a moment.
 "No. At least, I don't think I do."
 He muttered.

 Something pricked at the edge of Ren's mind.
 Like a memory that wanted to resurface.

 Ren shook his head.
 Maybe he was just overthinking it.
-Still, though he hadn't noted it back then, it'd almost looked like there was something in that blackness.
-Some shape he couldn't make out...
+Still, though he hadn't noted it back then, it'd almost looked like there was something in that blackness after he passed out.
+Something he couldn't remember...

 "Well, anyway, I also need to go over with you what you learned from the archives of the Three Heroes Church.
 Along with how your party got away intact."
 He said.
 "Then we can move on from there."